barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 * No implicit conversion (unlike C)
 * No inheritance
 * Compile-time generics with java-like bounds
-* Complete avoidance of NULL/nullptr
+* Complete avoidance of NULL/nullptr by Option<T> Type
-* Only numeric types with explicit size and signedness (like uint64\_t)
+* Nnumeric types with explicit size and signedness (like uint64\_t)
 * A struct type that can be initialised with a designated initializer
 * A Checked Tagged Union Type
     * As a result: Option type with null pointer optimization
 * Rust style algebraic error management (Result and Option)
 * C-Style for loop and iterable interface for collections
 * Standard library with collections (List, Set, Map)
-* Strings not null-terminated, but stored length
+* Strings not null-terminated, but stored length, `realloc` on heap
 * Standard Library smart pointers
     * What types?
 Heap, Refcount, Mutex, ...
-* Explicit Optional Array bounds checking at Runtime
+* Explicit Optional Array bounds checking at runtime
 * Unicode Support
 * Module system
 * Central repo and library manager for such modules
+* Type inference for local variables only

 # Data and Program Structure